Xunnamius/black-flag/README.md

 - One of Black Flag's features is simple comprehensive error reporting via the [`configureErrorHandlingEpilogue`][13] configuration hook.
 Therefore, the `yargs::showHelpOnFail(...)` method will ignore the redundant "message" parameter.
-If you want that functionality, use said hook to output an "epilogue" message after yargs outputs an error message.
+If you want that functionality, use said hook to output an epilogue after yargs outputs an error message, or use `yargs::epilogue`/`yargs::example`.

 - Since every auto-discovered command translates [into its own yargs instances][42], the [`command`][7] property, if exported by your command